otaviolsantana/solvate/README.md

 (3) **Analysis of Simulated Properties**: This module analyzes various simulated properties such as pressure, temperature, density, short-range interaction, total potential energy, and radial distribution function.
 It includes statistical analysis, graphical representation, and property extraction based on different criteria like block analysis and pressure filter.

-(4) **Selection of Hydrogen-Bonded Structures and Microsolvation Clusters**: Users can select a predetermined number of hydrogen-bonded structures or microsolvation clusters, along with solvent molecules per cluster, identified from the simulation trajectory file based on connectivity or energy criteria.

-(5) **Treatment of Microsolvation Clusters**: This module conducts semi-empirical Quantum Chemistry calculations on microsolvation clusters to calculate free energy.
-The module provides various treatment options, including: fixed geometry from simulation, completely optimized cluster structure, or relaxed solvent cavity with optimized solute geometry.
-The procedure eliminates imaginary frequencies, employs quasi-harmonic correction, and utilizes extrapolation methods for free energy calculations to the user-specified theory level.
+(4) **Treatment of Microsolvation Clusters**: Users can select a predefined number of hydrogen-bonded structures or microsolvation clusters, along with the corresponding solvent molecules per cluster, identified from the simulation trajectory file based on connectivity or energy criteria.
+The subsequent modules conduct semi-empirical quantum chemistry calculations to choose microsolvation clusters for the calculation of mean free energy.
+These modules offer various treatment options, including fixed geometries from the simulation, fully optimized cluster structures, or a relaxed solvent cavity with optimized solute geometry.
+The procedure eliminates imaginary frequencies, applies quasi-harmonic corrections, and utilizes extrapolation methods for free energy calculations at a user-specified level of theory.

-(6) **Management of Generated Files**: The suite manages the significant number of files generated throughout the modeling process, ensuring efficient organization and storage.
+(5) **Management of Generated Files**: The suite manages the significant number of files generated throughout the modeling process, ensuring efficient organization and storage.

 Overall, the _Solvate Suite_ provides a comprehensive solution for molecular modeling tasks, addressing various complexities encountered in explicit solvent simulations.